JackieBinya/Mock-CC-Base-Theme-Docs/README.md

 1. Clone this repository in your local machine using the command:
 ```
-git clone abc
+git clone git@github.com:JackieBinya/Mock-CC-Base-Theme-Docs.git
 ```
-2. Run the command below to install all the necessary module
+2. Run the command below to install all the necessary modules:
 ```
 npm install
 ```